compare

 A.

 For domestic university students, estimates of your overall course cost can be found on our Course Fees page on the website.
 For international students, course fees can be found on their Course Fees and Scholarships page.
 These prices may vary slightly depending on which units you choose.
 For more information about individual unit costs, visit Swinburne University of Technology’s Higher education fees page.
-For information on how much your VET course will cost, visit our VET Fees page.

 A.